IronCoreLabs/recrypt-node-binding/RELEASING.md

 Release Checklist
 =================

-* Decide on the new version number and update it within the `package.json` file.
+* Decide on the new version number and write the CHANGELOG.md entry for the release by looking at the PRs.
+* Commit the `CHANGELOG.md`.
+* Update to the new version number using the [Bump Version](https://github.com/IronCoreLabs/recrypt-node-binding/actions/workflows/bump-version.yaml) workflow.
 This will be used as the NPM version number.
-* Write the CHANGELOG.md entry for the release by looking at the PRs.
-* Commit `package.json` (for version number) and `CHANGELOG.md`.
-* Push a tag for the version that exists in the `package.json` using `git tag {version}` and `git push origin {tag}`.
-Pushing this tag will cause Travis to build the Node bindings for all currently supported platforms to verify that they build correctly.
-If they do, it will then perform the NPM publish step within TravisCI via the `publish.js` script.
+* The [Publish](https://github.com/IronCoreLabs/recrypt-node-binding/actions/workflows/publish.yaml) action will automatically publish the release to NPM.